 Pattern Day Trader

-During the 30-year test period, the strategy generated 1,400 transactions, of which 489 were closed on the same day, although only 3 cases met the PDT classification conditions for the strategy itself.
-Although the strategy can be used without the need for a minimum balance of $25,000 in a real account, using SPY Hike in a portfolio containing other strategies that close transactions on the same day may lead to meeting PDT conditions.
-Therefore, if your account is below 25k, consider whether this strategy is suitable for your portfolio!
+During the test period, the strategy generated 1,355 transactions, of which 413 were classified as day trades.
+Only 2 cases met the PDT classification conditions for the strategy itself.
+Although the strategy can still be used without the need for a minimum balance of $25,000 in a real account, using SPY Hike in a portfolio containing other strategies that close transactions on the same day may lead to meeting PDT conditions.
+Therefore, if your account is below 25k, consider whether this strategy is suitable for your portfolio.
 You can check all your strategies and the portfolio using our PDT Finder.

 Correlation